looker-open-source/components/internal_docs/getting_started.md

 # Design Contribution

-### How to Start Contributing

 One of the core tenants of Lens is to encourage contribution.
 Designers should feel empowered to share and propose new components and styles they feel will benefit the team.
-Heres how to propose a new contribution
+Heres how to propose a new component:

 #### Step One: Propose

 Lens team uses Github to track issues.
 To propose an update to the team library or a component, create a [github issue](https://github.com/looker/lens) in the Lens repository and include the following:

 1. A link to the figma file with a component example
-2. Include a screenshot of the component in the the [github issue](#https://github.com/looker/lens)
+2. Include a figma link in the [github issue](#https://github.com/looker/lens)

 3. A brief description of the new component

 #### Step Two: Review & Revise